-- A variance plan consisting of one (1) sheet prepared by Laurence G. Murphy, P.E., of GreenSite Engineering & Consulting, LLC, dated November 19, 2019, with no revisions. - A garage foundation location plan consisting of one (1) sheet prepared by Russell J. Palubniak, P.L.S. of DPCSS Land Surveyors dated August 7, 2019, with the latest revisions dated August 26, 2019. - An architectural plan consisting of one (1) sheet prepared by Michael P. Conoscenti, AIA of Michael P. Conoscenti, AIA Architect, dated August 19, 2019, with the latest revisions dated September 15, 2019.
+- A variance plan consisting of one (1) sheet prepared by Laurence G. Murphy, P.E., of GreenSite Engineering & Consulting, LLC, dated November 19, 2019, with no revisions. - A garage foundation location plan consisting of one (1) sheet prepared by Russell J. Palubniak, P.L.S. of DPCSS Land Surveyors dated August 7, 2019, with the latest revisions dated August 26, 2019. - An architectural plan consisting of one (1) sheet prepared by Michael P. Conoscenti, AIA of Michael P. Conoscenti, AIA Architect, dated August 19, 2019, with the latest revisions dated September 15, 2019. - An architectural plan consisting of two (2) sheets prepared by Alfred R. Trevino, Architect, dated October 28, 2020, with no revisions.
+This plan is not signed or sealed by the person that prepared the plan. - An attic view rendering consisting of three (3) sheets.

 The application has been deemed complete.
-Upon further review of the plans, our office has provided additional comments that are noted in bold italic type.
+Additional comments with regard to the revised plans and information are noted in bold italic type.
+Our original review comments remain as noted in the letters dated June 9, 2020 and August 12, 2020.
+The revised plans have been reviewed and we report as follows: Upon further review of the plans, our office has provided additional comments that are noted in bold italic type.
 Our original review comments remain as noted in the letter dated June 9, 2020.
 We report as follows Our office has reviewed the plans to determine if they conform with the requirements of the Borough Ordinance and report as follows: